katedobroth/test-doc/_sections/cloud_sockets.md

 1. Select the __Cloud Sockets__ tab.
 1. On the left side of the screen, click on __RStudio Server__.
+You may use the text filter at the top of the list to help you find the service.
 1. Click on the URL that appears on the right side of the screen.
-If your company has more than one Cazena gateway, you may see more than one link; you can use any of them.
+Depending on the configuration at your site, there may be more than one link; you can use any of them.
 1. RStudio will open in a new tab.
 Sign in using your Cazena credentials.

     ![ R Connection Details ](assets/documentation/cloud_sockets/rstudio_cloud_socket.png "R Connection Details")